 - Remember that most Easy problems are too easy for an interview, whereas the Hard problems might not be solvable within the interview slot (45 minutes typically).
 So, it’s very important to focus most of your time on Medium problems.
 A good ratio of Easy/Medium/Hard is 20/70/10.

-- If you identify an area, which seems more difficult than others, you should take some time to dive deeper by reading books/tutorials, viewing videos, etc in order to understand the concepts better.
+- If you identify an area, that seems more difficult than others, you should take some time to dive deeper by reading books/tutorials, viewing videos, etc in order to understand the concepts better.

 - Practice with the mock interview sets.
 They have a time limit and prevent access to the forum, so they are more geared to a real interview.
 You can also compare your rating against everybody else, who did the same set of problems.